hamMUSings/BrowserShack/README.md

    - DigiPanel - RDP web page
    - Hamdmic page
    - Again depending on how you want to radio today

+## Digipanel - RDP

+When the Digipanl - RDP is launched it will take you to an Apache Guacamole login page.
+This is the first of two sets of crenditals you will need to login to your LXQt desktop.

+GUACAMOLE LOGIN SCREEN SHOT

+The defaukt username and password are as follows but are changable in a configuration file.

+Username: shack
+Password: browser

+> [!NOTE]
+> As there is still your root password after this first login the security concerns of using a common username password are lessened.

+Once you have logged in Guacamole will initalized an RDP session to your BrowserShack computer automatically.
+It will then bring up the XRDP login screen.

+Here you will enter root as the user and the password you set for root when you installed DietPi.

+XRDP LOGIN SCREEN SHOT

+Then you will be greated with the LXQt desktop -- ready to radio!
+Just hit the Other catetory in the start menu and you are off to the races to setup and use the digital radio apps.

+DESKTOP WITH OTHER MENU OPEN SCREEN SHOT

 ## While Radio-ing